 5. Are there risks to using donor milk?

-There are always risks associated with feeding a baby anything other than his or her own parent’s healthy breastmilk via direct nursing.10 When considering (private) donor milk, parents are balancing the benefits of optimal nutrition and immunity against the risk of disease transmission.
+There are always risks associated with feeding a baby anything other than his or her own parent’s or caretaker’s healthy breastmilk via direct nursing.10 When considering (private) donor milk, parents and caretakers are balancing the benefits of optimal nutrition and immunity against the risk of disease transmission.
 Some argue that even after donors are screened, a small amount of pathogens can still remain in the milk and that therefore raw donor milk is never safe.11 However, when considering pasteurized milk, there are also risks that need to be evaluated, and in situations where donor milk has been pasteurized, pathogens can (re-) contaminate milk (see below).